esciencecenter-digital-skills/workshop-metadata/ds-cr/tweets.md

 collaboration with git and GitHub, and reproducible research: [link]

 3.
 Are you a researcher looking to take your software to the next level?
-Join or workshop to explore methods that will help you create sustainable, collaborative, and testable software: [link]
+Join our workshop to explore methods that will help you create sustainable, collaborative, and testable software: [link]

 4.
 Do you know and use good software practices in your work?
-Come and join us on [date] to improve your skills and knowledge in version control, collaborative software development, and other open and reproducible research software practices: [link ]
+Come and join us on [date] to improve your skills and knowledge in version control, collaborative software development, and other open and reproducible research software practices: [link]